Fahmi Reza: Kita Semua Penghasut T-shirts

-Along with three other activists, Fahmi was arrested by police for selling #KitaSemuaPenghasut T-shirts at a shopping complex.
+On 4 June 2016, along with three other activists, Fahmi was arrested by police for selling #KitaSemuaPenghasut T-shirts at a shopping complex.
 The other three people arrested were event organiser Pang Khee Teik, community activist Lew Pik-Svonn and comic artist Arif Rafhan Othman.
 The three were being investigated for alleged offences under the Sedition Act 1948.
-Malaysia's National Human Rights Society (HAKAM) has condemned the 4 June arrests.
+Malaysia's National Human Rights Society (HAKAM) has condemned the arrests.

 Insulting the Queen

-On 23 April 2021, Fahmi was arrested for allegedly insulting the Queen of Malaysia, Tunku Azizah Aminah Maimunah Iskandariah, following queries on claims she received an unapproved Covid-19 jab.
+On 23 April 2021, Fahmi was arrested for allegedly insulting the Queen of Malaysia, Tunku Azizah Aminah Maimunah Iskandariah, following queries on claims she received an unapproved COVID-19 jab.
 He was investigated under Section 4(1) of the Sedition Act and Section 233 of the Communications and Multimedia Act 1998.
 This is because he created a Spotify playlist titled "This is Dengki ke?" (meaning "This is Jealous?") with the queen's portrait as the playlist's cover photo.
 The playlist is still accessible on Spotify and has 2,599 followers as of June 2021.
 There are 101 songs in both Malay and English on that playlist and almost all the songs are related to the word "Jealousy".
 For example, the first song on the playlist is "Jealousy" by British rock band, Queen.

-According to Malaysiakini, the Queen reportedly responded to a question about the administration of the Covid-19 vaccine at the palace with the words "Dengki ke?"
+According to Malaysiakini, the Queen reportedly responded to a question about the administration of the COVID-19 vaccine at the palace with the words "Dengki ke?"
 (Meaning "Jealous?") on her Instagram account.
 The Queen's response soon garnered a lot of attention and led to widespread criticism all over social media.
 Hence, Fahmi's playlists was taken to have been created for the purpose of mocking the Queen for her comment.
 However, he was released on bail a day later.

+Musa Aman

+On December 31, 2024, Fahmi has been detained and jailed under MCMC Multimedia Act, in the State of Sabah due to his controversial painting on 11th Yang di-Pertua Negeri Sabah, Tun Musa Aman.
+In May 29, 2025, Fahmi Reza was officially banned from entering the State of Sabah.